zcwknu/zcwknu.github.io/_pages/about.md

   - /about.html
 ---

-A personal mantra, "Simple Solutions for Complex Phenomena", has guided me through my early career within industry and even now as I navigate academia.
+A personal mantra-update, "Simple Solutions for Complex Phenomena", has guided me through my early career within industry and even now as I navigate academia.